CloudTestDrive/EventLabs/AppDev/springboot-sample/devcs.accs.ci.md

 - configure a deployment profile to Application Container Cloud Service
 - check the deployment on the ACCS console

 ### Open Oracle Developer Cloud Service Project ###

-Select the Oracle Developer Cloud Service Project called "CloudTestDrive" and select the repository called "springboot-user-xx which was created in the previous step
+Select your Developer Cloud Service Project, and select the repository called "springboot-user-xx which was created in the previous step

 ![](images/dev004.png)

+**Attention : 2 important remarks !!!***
-**Attention : in the Cloud Test Drive event, multiple users will be using the same Developer Project, but using a different repository.
-Make sure to post-fix all objects you create in this exercise with "userxx", where xx is your user number !**
+- If you are using a shared Developer environment with multiple participants on the same instance, please make sure to post-fix all objects you create in this exercise with "userxx", where xx is your user number !**
+- The GUI of some of the Developer Cloud screens has changed since of the release of the latest version.
+On the remainder of this page, you will see the screenshots of the NEW version.
+If these look different from the screens you are getting on your environment, please navigate to [this page for the legacy screenshots](oldbuild.md).

 ### Configure build job for Spring Boot sample application ###